 The central aim of this Nationally Accredited Diploma is to give students the practical knowledge and skills to design innovative spaces, select suitable furniture and their placement, how to dress a room and excellent knowledge on lighting design.

-This course builds on the foundations of Cert.
-IV.
+This course builds on the foundations of Certificate IV in Interior Decoration.
 Following from residential design, the Diploma of Interior Design and Decoration continues work and study across into commercial projects.
 The Diploma moves deeper into specifications, CAD, joinery, architectural styles and design theory.

 Many opportunities are provided for students to push their comfort zones and to move from common to courageous designers who achieve distinctions within the industry.

 “Every room needs a slap in the face”